City Guides, Japan, Kanto

 There are a few ways to reach Nikko from Tokyo:

-By train (Tobu Railway with Nikko Pass) – Train is the cheapest way to get to Nikko if you choose to purchase Nikko Pass.
-You can take the Tobu Railway from Asakusa station, which is included in the price of the Nikko Pass (excluding the limited express train).
-Tobu Railway is not covered by JR Pass, so you still need to get this separately even if you have JR Pass.
-Niko Pass also covers the local transportation once you get to Nikko.
-There are two types of Nikko passes:
+Tobu Railway is the cheapest and most convenient way to get to Nikko if you choose to purchase Nikko Pass.
+You can take the Tobu Railway from Asakusa station, which is included in the price of the Nikko Pass.
+Nikko Pass also covers the local transportation within Nikko.

-• Nikko World Heritage Pass (valid for 2 days) – get this if you are planning to stay in Nikko central area only
+• Nikko World Heritage Pass (valid for 2 days) – Get this if you are planning to stay in Nikko central area only.

-Rent a car and drive from Tokyo – If you have an international driver’s license and are comfortable with driving in a foreign country, this is the most convenient and easy option since you won’t have to be dependent on public transport when you get to Nikko.
-This is the option that I personally went with since I did not want to waste time with public transport.
+If you have an international driver’s license and are comfortable with driving in a foreign country, this is the most convenient and easy option since you won’t have to be dependent on public transport when you get to Nikko.
+This is the option that I went with since I did not want to waste time waiting for public transport.
 Book a car rental from Tokyo here, which you can pick up from the airport or in the city:

 Getting around Nikko with public transportation